pamelamurilloa/WebApp-ISW811-Workshops/Workshop03/Readme.md

 ### Installing server dependencies

-In vagrant@database, we use the following command to install the neccesary packages
+In vagrant@database, we use the following command to install the necessary packages

 ```bash
 sudo apt-get update